LTzavella/GW4_AAT/README.md

-## Analyses and preprint materials for pre-registered project: "A multi-site study investigating the effects of inhibitory control training on automatic action tendendies"
+## Analyses scripts for "Effects of inhibitory control training on food-related action tendencies, liking and choice"

 ### Analyses scripts